“What Jill does is soul work.”

 Jill also sets to music poems in several languages.
 One setting was chosen as the theme music of a documentary about Beit Agnon in Jerusalem, a meeting-place for local writers, and in 2004 she was commissioned by Ben-Gurion University of Beersheva (Israel) to set to music a poem by R. Yehuda Halevi.
 In 2014, some of her harp music was used in an Israeli documentary, Dilarosa’s Inscription.

-In 1998 Jill sang Schubert lieder in a series of concerts in Israel, and has continued her classical music studies with Judi Axelrod, Neil Jenkins, Philip Griffin, Evelyn Tubb and Anthony Rooley of the Consort of Musicke, Poppy Holden and Margaret Peckham.
+In 1998 Jill sang Schubert lieder in a series of concerts in Israel, and continued her classical music studies with Judi Axelrod, Neil Jenkins, Philip Griffin, Evelyn Tubb and Anthony Rooley of the Consort of Musicke, Poppy Holden and the late Margaret Peckham.

 While mainly self-taught on the lever harp, she has also participated in workshops with Sunita Staneslow, Shira Kammen, Gráinne Hambly, Mary Macmaster, Monika Stadler, Ventura Rosenthal, William Jackson, Nicolas Carter and Alfredo Rolando Ortiz.
 In 2007, she was placed first in the harp competition at the Richmond Highland Games and Celtic Festival in the USA.